mathesar-foundation/mathesar/docs/docs/product/users.md

 - Can view any table in the database.
 - Can view any column in the database.
 - Can view any constraint in the database.
+- Can view any exploration in the database.

 ## Managing Database Roles